Maciej Jankowski

-Maciej Jankowski (born 4 January 1990) is a Polish professional footballer who plays as a striker for IV liga Masovia club Mazovia Mińsk Mazowiecki.
+Maciej Jankowski (born 4 January 1990) is a Polish professional footballer who plays as a striker for III liga club Ząbkovia Ząbki.

 Career

 Jankowski started his junior career with Sarmata Warsaw, before making his first professional steps with KS Piaseczno.
 In summer 2010, he joined Ruch Chorzów on a three-year contract.

 On 16 December 2011, Jankowski debuted for the Polish senior squad in a friendly match against Bosnia and Herzegovina.

 On 13 January 2022, he signed for IV liga club Wieczysta Kraków.
 He was released by Wieczysta at the end of the 2023–24 season.

 On 7 July 2024, Jankowski joined IV liga Masovia outfit Mazovia Mińsk Mazowiecki.